Kano analysis techniques made simple

 Source: medium.com

-Below you'll find detail of three types of Kano analysis - how the different approaches actually work, how to apply them, why they're different, pros and cons etc.
+Below you'll find detail of three types of Kano analysis - how the different approaches actually work, how to apply them, why they're different, pros and cons etc. And a bunch of other useful info!

 This article is quite technical, but hopefully simple enough that you can understand how you can apply the different techniques to interpret what your results tell you about customer satisfaction.

-Method #1: Categorisation analysis (simple)
+Method #1: Categorisation Kano analysis (simple)

 This approach is the simplest to understand and apply.
 This is the standard technique that is taught in the basic Kano model.